History of radar: France

 In 1936, the Défense Aérienne du Territoire (Defence of Air Territory), ran tests on David's electromagnetic curtain.
 In the tests, the system detected most of the entering aircraft, but too many were missed.
 As the war grew closer, the need for an aircraft detection was critical.
 David realized the advantages of a pulsed system, and in October 1938 he designed a 50 MHz, pulse-modulated system with a peak-pulse power of 12 kW.
 This was built by the firm SADIR.

-France declared war on Germany on September 1, 1939, and there was a great need for an early-warning detection system.
+France declared war on Germany on September 3, 1939, and there was a great need for an early-warning detection system.
 The SADIR system was taken to near Toulon, and detected and measured the range of invading aircraft as far as 55 km.
 The SFR pulsed system was set up near Paris where it detected aircraft at ranges up to 130 km.
 However, the German advance was overwhelming and emergency measures had to be taken; it was too late for France to develop radars alone and it was decided that her breakthroughs would be shared with her allies.

 In mid-1940, Maurice Ponte, from the laboratories of CSF in Paris, presented a cavity magnetron designed by Henri Gutton at SFR (see above) to the GEC laboratories at Wembley, Britain.
 This magnetron was designed for pulsed operation at a wavelength of 16 cm.
 Unlike other magnetron designs to that day, such as the Boots and Randall magnetron (see British contributions above), this tube used an oxide-coated cathode with a peak power output of 1 kW, demonstrating that oxide cathodes were the solution for producing high-power pulses at short wavelengths, a problem which had eluded British and American researchers for years.
-The significance this event was underlined by Eric Megaw, in a 1946 review of early radar developments: "This was the starting point of the use of the oxide cathode in practically all our subsequent pulsed transmitting waves and as such was a significant contribution to British radar.
+The significance of this event was underlined by Eric Megaw, in a 1946 review of early radar developments: "This was the starting point of the use of the oxide cathode in practically all our subsequent pulsed transmitting waves and as such was a significant contribution to British radar.
 The date was the 8th May 1940".
 A tweaked version of this magnetron reached a peak output of 10 kW by August 1940.
 It was that model which, in turn, was handed to the Americans as a token of good faith during the negotiations made by the Tizard delegation in 1940 to obtain from the U.S. the resources necessary for Britain to exploit the full military potential of her research and development work.